-If you are wondering about where to go on holiday in October half term then we can highly recommend staying local.
-Aside from the obvious reasons in 2020, there are some wonderful places to explore in England at this time of year with Halloween events, pumpkin patches and plenty of places to explore outdoors.
+If you are wondering about where to go on holiday in October half term then we can highly recommend holidays in the UK.
+There are some wonderful places to enjoy at this time of year with Halloween events, pumpkin patches and plenty of places to explore outdoors.

 In this guest post, Lily Harris suggests some destinations for you to consider for a October half term break with kids.

-It may feel like the kids have only just gone back to school but the October half term is just five weeks away.
+Imagine: it’s September.
+The kids have just gone back to school and already they and you are exhausted by he routine.
 So what better time to relax and decompress by treating your whole family to a well-deserved trip away in the UK?

 Here are some UK destination suggestions for where to go on holiday in October half term that are sure to leave you feeling inspired!